opensafely-core/job-server/DEVELOPERS.md

 Except where mentioned otherwise, URLs are relative to the root of the Job Server API endpoint (https://jobs.opensafely.org/api/v2 in production).

+Management commands might be used in other repos' tooling and CI.
+While not required, it's helpful to check for downstream impacts if you change their API.

 ### Job Runner interface

 [Job Runner] is a container that runs in a secure backend.
 It executes